Saul Phillips (basketball): Ohio University

 On April 6, 2014, Phillips agreed to become the 18th head coach of the Ohio Bobcats.
 The 2014–15 Bobcats finished with a 10–20 overall record and only 5 wins in the MAC in spite of the presence of future NBA player Maurice Ndour.
 In 2015–16 the Bobcats went 23–12 and 11–7 MAC Conference record giving them the #2 seed in the 2016 MAC tournament.
 Junior Antonio Campbell was named the 2016 MAC Player of the Year after averaging a double-double throughout the season.
 The Bobcats lost to Buffalo in the semifinal game of the MAC Tournament 74–88.
 Ohio accepted an invitation to the 2016 College Basketball Invitational.
 They reached the semifinals but lost to Morehead State.
 His 2016–17 went 20–10 overall and 11–7 in the MAC which was good for second place.

 His last two seasons at Ohio were plagued by player injuries and resulted in 14-17 records both seasons.
 On March 13, 2019, Phillips' contract was not renewed by Ohio after 5 seasons.
 One of his successes at Ohio turned out to be offering Jason Preston, who was unrecruited out of high school, a scholarship.
 Preston was later selected in the 2021 NBA draft.

 Northern State University

 On June 11, 2019, Phillips was named the head men's basketball coach at Northern State following the departure of Paul Sather In his first season, the Wolves won the NSIC regular season championship and the NSIC tournament championship.
 However, the postseason was cancelled due to the COVID-19 pandemic.
+On February 22nd, 2025 he was relieved of his duties after posting a 2-26 record (1-21 in NSIC play).